austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Attended Uber meetup, started learnyoumongo

 **Thoughts**: I am glad I went to the Uber meetup.
 I learned a lot about the culture and values of a company like Uber.
 I realized that there aren't as many people that show up to that kind of event as I originally thought which means the employee to attendee ratio is quite high.
 If I were farther along in my development, I would definitely go to events like this more often; however, at this stage I think I need to focus more on developing my skills, such as mongodb ;) I also listened to an interesting VC podcast; seems like a common mistake among founders is that they focus on the code too much and on the sales too little.

+### Day 63: September 27, 2017

+**Today's Progress**: Continued to work on learnyoumongo exercises.
+Completed 5/9 exercises.

+**Thoughts**: I think I am in another working lull.
+I need to focus and put in the hours.